jafingerhut/jafingerhut.github.com/clojure/clojurians-slack-archive-notes.md

 # Why doesn't Clojurians Slack let me search through old messages?

-Someone created the Slack workspace https://clojurians.slack.com circa 2015.
-By about 2017, it was probably the most popular on-line chat location for topics related to Clojure development.
+Gavin-John Noonan created the Slack workspace https://clojurians.slack.com on March 1, 2015.
+By the beginning of 2017 (and perhaps earlier), it was already the most popular on-line chat location for topics related to Clojure development (chart and data linked below if you are curious).

 This Slack community was created via a free plan provided by Slack for open source communities.
 The advantage is that Slack pays for all of